Hardiness zones

 Landscape Use: Flowering accent plant for mesic gardens.

-Form & Character: Herbaceous perennial, formal, nostalgic, festive, pure, bright and cheery.
+Form & Character: Herbaceous perennial, formal, sometimes a bit stiff, nostalgic, festive, pure, bright and cheery.

-Growth Habit: Vegetative habit is clumping and matting to 2' high with equal spread except when stems bolt to 4' to produce flowers.
+Growth Habit: Vegetative habit is clumping and matting to 2 feet high with equal spread except when stems bolt to 4 feet to produce flowers.

 Foliage/Texture: Medium dark green leathery spatulate foliage with light serration; medium texture.

-Flowers & Fruits: Perfect white rays flowers to 3" across with yellow centers, fruit inconspicuous.
+Flowers & Fruits: Perfect white rays flowers to 3 inches across with yellow centers, fruit inconspicuous.

 Seasonal Color: White flowers in spring in lower deserts of Arizona and southeast California, elsewhere flowering occurs during summer.